 WARNING: Where insufficient information was available to derive a metric balance area a space would be left where the metric balance area would normally be shown eg. "LOT 1, (10A 5R 16P), space , NOT INCLUDING HATCHED PORTION".
 Where that is the case the imperial area should NOT be mistaken to be the balance area.

-Lodgement of a dealing is required in order to give effect to the new Compiled Plan or Plan of Survey eg. a transfer, sealed plan, strata plan, or an Application to Examine Evidence Sufficient to Support Boundary Alteration made under Sec 32(2)(c) of the Land Titles Act 1980.
+Lodgement of a dealing is required in order to give effect to the new Compiled Plan or Plan of Survey eg. a transfer, sealed plan, strata plan, or an Application to Examine Evidence Sufficient to Support Boundary Alteration made under Section 32(2)(c) of the Act.

-The survey redefinition of a "sketch by way of illustration only' status plan must, as with all surveys, be based upon the best evidence that the nature of the case admits.
+A survey re-establishing the boundaries of land described on a 'sketch by way of illustration only' status plan must, as with all surveys, re-establish the original location of the boundaries described in the instrument and that re-establishment must be based upon the best evidence that the nature of the case admits.

-In some cases the deed description from which the "sketch" was prepared refers to survey data which does not comply with the relevant survey regulations or by-laws applicable at the date of that survey.
+Re-establishment of 'Sketch Boundaries' must therefore reflect all available evidence as to the intent of the parties to the original creating instrument (such as the conveyance or transfer), and this instrument must be referenced and considered in the re-instatement report.
+In some cases the deed description from which the "sketch" was prepared refers to survey data that does not comply with the relevant survey regulations or by-laws applicable at the date of that survey.
+However, the evidence provided by that survey must also be considered in the re-establishment decision making process.

-In examining a survey redefinition of a "sketch by way of illustration only" status plan, the Recorder of Titles might seek to have a boundary acknowledgement by the adjoining owner lodged if the boundary is reinstated beyond occupation, or if the boundary alignment is significantly different to the deed description, unless existing registered survey marks are being adopted or unless adjoining registered land has been satisfactorily retraced using acceptable and sufficient evidence.
+The Recorder of Titles may require the lodging party to provide an acknowledgement by the adjoining owner if a boundary is re-instated beyond occupation, or if the boundary alignment is significantly different to the deed description.
+This may not be required if existing registered survey marks are adopted or where adjoining land under the Act has been satisfactorily retraced using acceptable and sufficient evidence.

 Compiled Plans